Climate in Malaysia

 West Peninsular Malaysia

-The same cannot be said for west Malaysia.
-From May to October there is officially a southwest monsoon, where it can rain for weeks on end.
-All of the resorts on this side of the island close during this time, and in general it’s a miserable place to be.
-This is a wild, turbulent time when the west of Malaysia is to be avoided.
+The same cannot be said for East Malaysia.
+From May to October, there is officially a southwest monsoon, where it can rain for weeks on end.
+All of the resorts, and ocean-based operators on this side of the island close during this time.
+It’s generally a miserable place to be and consequently, very few expats live on this side of the peninsular.
+This is a wild, turbulent time when the east of Malaysia is to be avoided.

 There is less rain in southern Sabah than in the north, which falls evenly throughout the year between February and April.

-The difference between the wet and dry seasons is more distinct in Sarawak than in Sabah, with the highest rainfall in January and the lowest in June and July.
-Sarawak experiences roughly 250 rainy days every year, and it is therefore better to be prepared for rain than try and avoid it.
+The difference between the wet and dry seasons is more distinct in the state of Sarawak than in Sabah, with the highest rainfall in January and the lowest in June and July.
+Sarawak experiences roughly 250 rainy days every year, and it is, therefore, better to be prepared for rain than try and avoid it.

 Temperatures remain fairly constant throughout the year though, and average between 73 F and 90 F, depending on both location and time of year.

-Malaysia isn’t all heat and humidity.
+That being said Malaysia isn’t all heat and humidity.
 Cooler areas can be found in the country’s highlands.
 On Peninsular Malaysia the most popular cool hills for weekends away are Penang Hill, the Cameron Highlands, the Genting Highlands and Fraser’s Hill.
-In Sarawak, Mount Kinabalu National Park and Mount Kinabalu itself are also popular.
+In the state of Sarawak, Mount Kinabalu National Park and Mount Kinabalu itself are also popular.